conteudo-orbeai/RTD_GENAI_V01/docs/source/CHATGPT/chatgpt_como_se_cadastrar/chatgpt_como_se_cadastrar.rst

 ****************************
-Como se cadastras no ChatGPT
+Como se cadastrar no ChatGPT
 ****************************